 For a definitive diagnosis, a few tests as mentioned below are recommended.

 • Lactose Tolerance Test: It looks for the glucose levels in the blood.
-Blood glucose level will rise if the enzyme lactase breaks down the lactose to glucose.
+Blood glucose levels will rise if the enzyme lactase breaks down the lactose into glucose.
 The patient is expected to fast for 8hours before the test.
 He/ She is made to drink a liquid containing lactose.
 Blood samples are taken over a period of 2-3 hours.
 No change in the blood sugar levels indicates that the patient may be lactose intolerant.

-• Hydrogen breath test: In the absence of lactase, the lactose is not absorbed in the small intestine and is passed to colon.
-The bacteria present in colon ferment the lactose and release hydrogen gas, which then passes out from the lungs.
+• Hydrogen breath test: In the absence of lactase, the lactose is not absorbed in the small intestine and is passed to the colon.
+The bacteria present in the colon ferment the lactose and release hydrogen gas, which then passes out from the lungs.
 7-8 samples of breath are checked after the consumption of lactose-containing liquid.
 Increased levels of hydrogen indicate that the patient is lactose intolerant.

 • Stool acidity test: This test is used for infants and young children who are not able to perform other tests.
 In the absence of breakdown of lactose in the small intestine, it gets fermented in the colon, producing lactic and other acids.
 Increased levels of lactic acid in the stool is an indication of lactose intolerance.